riceissa/issarice.com/wiki/global-public-health-notes.md

 > assistance fit neatly into US Cold War efforts to promote modernization with
 > limited social reform.

+Interesting note on WHO's funding:

+> Another symptom of WHO’s problems in the late 1980s was the growth of
+> “extrabudgetary” funding.
+As Gill Walt of the London School of Hygiene and
+> Tropical Medicine noted, there was a crucial shift from predominant reliance
+> on WHO’s “regular budget”—drawn from member states’ contributions on the
+> basis of population size and gross national product—to greatly increased
+> dependence on extrabudgetary funding coming from donations by multilateral
+> agencies or “donor” nations.
+By the period 1986–1987, extrabudgetary funds of
+> $437 million had almost caught up with the regular budget of $543 million.
+By
+> the beginning of the 1990s, extra-budgetary funding had overtaken the regular
+> budget by $21 million, contributing 54% of WHO’s overall budget.

 # What does the success of global health tell us about other movements?

 Specifically, I'm interested in anti-aging.